CamH04/Enterprise-Project-Group-9/A7 - Presentation of initial solution ideas prototypes to client/prototypes/README.md

 # Run Website
-- Note: for full website functionailty run api as well as the website
+- Note: for full website functionailty run api,game server as well as the website

 cd into site folder
 run command npm run start